isometriclabs/.github/profile/README.md

 # 🧪 Isometric Labs

-At Isometric Labs, we are a custom **software development** company based in Spain.
+At Isometric Labs, we are a bespoke software development company based in Spain.

 We specialize in designing and building tailor-made digital solutions that help businesses optimize their processes, enhance productivity, and accelerate innovation.